cyu/rack-cors/README.md

 ### Rails Configuration
 For Rails, you'll need to add this middleware on application startup.
 A practical way to do this is with an initializer file.
 For example, the following will allow GET, POST, PATCH, or PUT requests from any origin on any resource:

+NOTE: If you create application with `--api` option, configuration automatically generate in `config/initializers/cors.rb`.

 ```ruby
 # config/initializers/cors.rb